-Uninstalling Orchid Core VMS in Ubuntu 16.04 to 20.04 (LTS versions)
+Uninstalling Orchid Core VMS in Ubuntu 16.04 (or 18.04)

 There are a couple of options for removing the Orchid Core VMS software.
 The Remove command will uninstall all files installed and created by Orchid Core VMS except the configuration files and the /orchives directory.
 The Purge command will uninstall all files installed and created by Orchid Core VMS except the /orchives directory.